About Susan Allen Panzica

 • For this world is not our permanent home; we are looking forward to a home yet to come.
 Heb.13:14

-I’m also an accidental abolitionist.
-The more I heard about human trafficking – modern day slavery, the more I wanted to do something.
+I’m also an advocate fighting human trafficking.
+The more I heard about human trafficking, the more I wanted to do something.
 With no plan in mind, but a heart to help, a friend and I decided to show a movie.

 Two months later, we were a group of 22.
-Now, I’m the co-founder and Executive Director of Justice Network which exists to educate, equip, and empower friends and neighbors to become abolitionists providing education about the facts and ways to fight the issue and directing support to those organizations rescuing victims.
-I’m a member of the Steering Committee of the NJ Coalition Against Human Trafficking, the Justice Track of NJ CityServe, and co-creator of the global #HTchallenge.
-More about my journey as an abolitionist can be found in the story Somebody’s Daughter, also published in Chicken Soup for The Soul.
+Now, I’m the co-founder and Executive Director of Justice Network which exists to educate, equip, and empower friends and neighbors to become advocates providing education about the facts and ways to fight the issue and directing support to those organizations rescuing victims.
+I’m a speaker and former board member of the NJ Coalition Against Human Trafficking, the Justice Track of NJ CityServe, and co-creator of the global #HTchallenge.
+More about my journey as an advocate can be found in the story Somebody’s Daughter, also published in Chicken Soup for The Soul.

 Subscribe to my monthly newsletter